rs/rest-layer/README.md

 To filter resources, use the `filter` query-string parameter.
 The format of the parameter is inspired the [MongoDB query format](http://docs.mongodb.org/manual/tutorial/query-documents/).
 The `filter` parameter can be used with `GET` and `DELETE` methods on collection URLs.

+To use a resource field with the `filter` parameter, the field must be defined on the resource and the `Filterable` field property must be set to `true`.
+You may want to ensure the backend database has this field indexed when enabled.

 To specify equality condition, use the query `{<field>: <value>}` to select all items with `<field>` equal `<value>`.
 REST Layer will complain with a `422` HTTP error if any field queried is not defined in the resource schema or is using an operator incompatible with field type (i.e.: `$lt` on a string field).

 A query can specify conditions for more than one field.
 Implicitly, a logical `AND` conjunction connects the clauses so that the query selects the items that match all the conditions.